Boeung Kak: Environmental impact

 The lake has had a historical significance for the environment.
 In the post World War I era a canal was built linking the Boeung Kak Lake to the larger river, Tonle Sap, which lies just above the Mekong.
 During the 1960s a water system was developed in Phnom Penh as a drainage system that would pump water into the rivers.
 The system was important to control flooding in the city.

 Boeung Kak Lake, which most recently operated as a closed lake system with no water leaving the lake has been filled with sand.
 Equitable Cambodia (formerly known as Bridges Across Borders Cambodia), a non-governmental organization working in Cambodia has estimated that including the Boeung Kak lake case, over a quarter of rural land areas have been granted as economic land concessions to both Cambodian and international investors, which impacts the environment in the area.
 Boeung Kak Lake played an important role in reducing storm runoff for the areas surrounding the Lake.
 In Cambodia with a long rainy season lakes are very important.
-For the capital, Phnom Penh, lakes and rivers serve as important resources for wastewater and storm water drainage.
+For the capital, Phnom Penh, lakes and rivers serve as important resources for wastewater and stormwater drainage.
 Additionally the open spaces that surrounded Boeung Kak Lake are important for a normally densely populated city, with an increased number of vehicles and pollution.
-During the monsoon season, the water level rises to above the ground level of the city and a space is required to retain the water during that period.
+During the monsoon season, the water level rises above the ground level of the city and a space is required to retain the water during that period.
 With Boeung Kak Lake being filled with sand, there are more chances of flooding.
 Flooding examples have already been seen in the cases of other lakes previously filled such as the example of Pong Peay.

 The lake has also served as an important source of aquatic life especially in terms of vegetables and fish.
 With the Lake being 90% filled, the aquatic life has been eliminated from the area.

 Shukaku Inc. released an environmental and social impact assessment in August 2008 including plans to address the environmental impacts happening in the area.
 One of the suggestions was to dig a canal in the area.
 As of 1 May 2013 no work has been done to assess the economic impacts of the project.

-As of 27 February 2012 Boeung Kak Lake can no longer be seen on a Google map of the area, as a result of the lake being entirely filled with sand.
-New roads and buildings are clearly visible on updated satellite views of google maps (in place of Boeung Kak Lake).
+As of 27 February 2012 Boeung Kak Lake can no longer be seen on a Google map of the area, as a result of the lake being filled with sand.
+New roads and buildings are clearly visible on updated satellite views of Google Maps (in place of Boeung Kak Lake).